 There are only a few foods that contain vitamin D3, the best-utilized form.

-The best food sources are salmon, mackerel, tuna, and sardines.
-(79)
+The top food sources are salmon, mackerel, tuna, and sardines.

 Small amounts are found in beef liver, cheese, and egg yolks.

-Some foods contain vitamin D2, such as mushrooms or fortified milk or orange juice, but the body does not utilize the D2 form well.
+Some foods contain vitamin D2, such as mushrooms, fortified milk, and orange juice, but the body does not utilize the D2 form well.

-This makes vitamin D supplementation the only viable option for most people unless you live in a location that’s warm and sunny year-round.
+This makes vitamin D supplementation the only viable option for most people unless you spend time outside in a location that’s warm and sunny year-round.

-The current US government RDA for vitamin D is 600 IU per day, but this number is hotly contested.
-(80)
+The current RDA for vitamin D is 15 mcg (600 IU) per day, but this amount is hotly contested.

-Some experts believe we need ten times this amount for good health.
-(81)
+Some experts believe that we need ten times this amount for good health.

-The only way you can know your vitamin D status for sure is to take a 25-hydroxy vitamin D test.
-(84)
+The only way to know your vitamin D status for sure is to take a 25-hydroxy vitamin D test.

-You can see your doctor about this or order a test kit online.
+You can see your doctor or order a vitamin D test kit here.

 If you have depression, this is a worthwhile investment in your mental health.